Have you ever noticed black specks in your Nespresso coffee?

 A Nespresso brewed water cup with black specks inside.

-I’ve had to replace my Original Nespresso machine recently because it kept on brewing coffee with black specks in it.
+I’ve had to replace my Original Nespresso machine recently because it kept brewing coffee with black specks in it.

 I tried all the cleaning methods I mentioned above and even bought descaling cups to clean the machine’s head from the inside.